-- Designed for storage, aeration and short-term wet holding; NOT DRYING. - Limitation 45° Heavy Duty Hopper bins can be utilized as working bins if total grain depth (outlet cone to peak) is less than twice the bin diameter IMPORTANT: Monitor cone panel wear with heavy use.
+- Designed for storage, aeration and short-term wet holding; NOT DRYING.

+- Limitation - 45° Heavy Duty Hopper bin can be used as working bin if total grain depth (outlet cone to peak) is less than twice the bin diameter IMPORTANT: Monitor cone panel wear with heavy use.